boodaah/dotfile/README.md

 Run the installer and enter credentials and allow the sync to run.

-// TODO: Enable "Share screenshots using Dropbox"
+Enable "Share screenshots using Dropbox" by taking a screenshot, and choosing to save it to Dropbox.

+#### Install Xcode command line tools.

+In Terminal, enter this command: `xcode-select --install`

+#### Xcode license

+In Terminal, enter this command and agree to the license: `sudo xcodebuild -license`

-#### Switch to Dropbox folder and start dotfile scripts
+#### Switch to Dropbox folder and start dotfile script

 In Terminal, enter these commands: `cd ~/Dropbox/Software/dotfile && sh ./install.sh`

+This installs the terminal dotfiles, home brew apps, and node.js dependencies.

+#### Install apps from Dropbox

+Open Dropbox folder and install apps including the node package installer.

+#### Run dock script

+Install either dock.sh or dock_macbook.sh from Terminal: `sh dock_macbook.sh`

+#### Unlock registered apps

+Unlock registerd apps with serial numbers stored in 1Password.

+#### Run settings script
+sh settings.sh

+#### Transfer files

+#### Addon extensions

+For Atom, Brackets, Coda, Sublime Text

+Sync up 1Password, Chronicle, Coda, Codekit, Moom, Sequel Pro, etc